-Anyone with information warranting a timely warning

-should report the circumstances to the Vice President or Vice President/Dean of Student Affairs by phone or in person.
+Anyone with information warranting a timely warning should report the circumstances to the Vice President of Academic Affairs by phone or in person.

-In the event that a situation arises either on or off campus that, in the judgment of the Vice President or Vice President/Dean of Student Affairs in consultation with the President, constitutes an ongoing threat, a campus wide "timely warning" may be issued and distributed in one or more of the following ways:
+In the event that a situation arises either on or off campus that, in the judgment of the Vice Presidents Vice President of Student Affairs in consultation with the President, constitutes an ongoing threat, a campus wide "timely warning" may be issued and distributed in one or more of the following ways:

-- Posting on electronic bulletin boards, including Blackboard and myCOMPASS
+- 1. Posting on electronic bulletin boards, including Blackboard and myCOMPASS

 - 2. Bulletin boards

 - 3. NCMC alert text messaging

 - 4. Email

-- 5. News release

-- 6. NCMC website
+- 5. News release - 6.
+NCMC website